allancoding/edg/README.md

 ## I've encountered an issue with this script ❓
-Try reinstalling, editing your settings, using Chrome (the browser Edgesploit has been tested on), etc. You can receive help and report bugs on my Discord server.
+Try reinstalling, editing your settings, or using Chrome on a computer (Only tested on Chrome and doesn't support mobile.).
+You can report bugs, receive help, & suggest features on my [Discord server.](https://discord.gg/HQmSYGK8tV)

 ## Any keybinds?
 Shift+Z to open & close the menu
 Shift+D to hide & show the menu icon.

+## Theres are several errors in the script.
+This is due to the script being compressed, and it's completely normal.
+The script will run fine.

+## Duplicate tabs is not working.
+Open new activities slower as the script needs time time load onto the page.

 ## Disclaimer ⚠️